metal3-io/baremetal-operator/docs/baremetalhost-states.md

 ## Unmanaged

-An Unmanaged host is missing either the BMC address or credentials secret name, and does not have enough information to access the BMC for registration.
+An Unmanaged host is missing both the BMC address and credentials secret name, and does not have any information to access the BMC for registration.

 ## Externally Provisioned